escuccim/LaraBlog/README.md

 This package includes it's own Routes, Models, Controllers, and Views so should work out of the box.
 To use it just point the browser to /blog.
 My views extend layouts/app.blade.php and require that you add a line to that file as specified above.
 They also use Bootstrap CSS for layout and the default JS files that come with Laravel.

-If you want to edit my views you can publish them with:
+If you want to edit my views you can publish them to resources/views/vendor/escuccim with:
 ``` bash
 php artisan vendor:publish
 ```